 Other Sources of Financial Aid

 Students’ financial aid is credited to their billing account.
 Depending on the amount of financial aid awarded, a student may receive a book voucher for the purchase of books and materials.
-(Book voucher forms must be submitted to the Office of Financial Aid 24 hours before use, and all aid requirements must be completed.)
+(Book voucher forms must be submitted to the Office of Financial Aid one day before use, and all aid requirements must be completed.)